-- Increased buyouts for commercial and industrial properties through the NJDEP Blue - Buyouts for multi-family housing properties through the NJDEP Blue Acres Program - Green infrastructure retrofits for residential and - Building-scale mitigation of industrial properties that have the potential to contaminate surrounding areas during flood events - Flood risk awareness and education about mitigation options must be an ongoing process, including sharing information about Risk Rating - This work must be tied into a larger awareness of climate change so homeowners understand that risk will continue to grow in the future - Developing and sharing materials will require dedicated funding and staffing resources - Regular follow up should be conducted following the development and sharing of materials.
+- Increased buyouts for commercial and industrial properties through the NJDEP Blue - Buyouts for multi-family housing properties through the NJDEP Blue Acres Program - Green infrastructure retrofits for residential and - Building-scale mitigation of industrial properties that have the potential to contaminate surrounding areas during flood events

+Flood risk awareness and education about mitigation options must be an ongoing process, including sharing information about Risk Rating

+- Developing and sharing materials will require dedicated funding and staffing resources - Regular follow up should be conducted following the development and sharing of materials.
 State and county staffing resources should be made available to answer questions and direct property owners to additional resources.
-Stakeholder feedback on materials should be collected periodically and used to make materials more useful and user friendly. - Increased funding for building scale flood mitigation will require increased staff capacity to administer and manage funding streams - Funding should have a dedicated source and be made available on a regular basis in perpetuity - All building scale flood mitigation funded through these strategies should be held to a standard higher than minimum resilience requirements - All buyout programs should include relocation assistance to encourage property owners to relocate to areas of lower risk Co-Benefits - Economic benefits associated with reduction in repetitive loss achieved through building-scale mitigation and buyouts - Expanded staff capacity at local, county and state level to address resilience challenges - Increased opportunities for coordination between local, county, and state levels of government - Remediation and/or environmental restoration of acquired industrial and commercial sites Outreach.
+Stakeholder feedback on materials should be collected periodically and used to make materials more useful and user friendly. - Increased funding for building scale flood mitigation will require increased staff capacity to administer and manage funding streams - · Funding should have a dedicated source and be made available on a regular basis in perpetuity - All building scale flood mitigation funded through these strategies should be held to a standard higher than minimum resilience requirements - All buyout programs should include relocation assistance to encourage property owners to relocate to areas of lower risk

+- Economic benefits associated with reduction in repetitive loss achieved through building-scale mitigation and buyouts - Expanded staff capacity at local, county and state level to address resilience challenges - Increased opportunities for coordination between local, county, and state levels of government - Remediation and/or environmental restoration of acquired industrial and commercial sites

+Outreach.
 Education & Capacity Building